 The accelerated nursing major is a 16-month program of study leading to a major in nursing for students who have already completed a bachelor's degree with non-nursing major.
 Upon completion of the program, the graduate is eligible to take the Nursing Candidate Licensure Examination (NCLEX) and become a licensed registered nurse (R.N.).

-Accelerated Program Application Process (Now Closed)
+Accelerated Program Application Process (Opening Soon for 2018!)

 Accelerated application materials include: